sebcarss/sebcarss.github.io.repo/src/posts/recipe/pizza/cooking-pizza-on-a-bbq.md

 Pizza mainly.

 But... this is a place for me to experiment with making my own pizza dough.
-A place where I can write down my thoughts on a specific recipe I have tried or created.
+A place where I can write down my thoughts on a specific recipe I have tried or creat`  ed.
 But mostly a place where I can tweak the recipes with the ultimate goal of crafting the perfect pizza every time I make it.

 So, that means you can expect the posts to contain information on the recipes, tweaks, toppings, temperature, proofing, etc. - all the things that make pizza so good.
 Do I want my pizza dough and method of cooking to become a Hallmark of fine pizza crafting standards for future generations?
 Hell yes!
 Will it?
 Probably not, but I can dream, and if I can't reach those lofty heights, I will at least have eaten a lot of good (and bad) pizza on the way.
 And that is absolutely fine by me.